when we try to pick out anything by itself, we find it hitched to everything else in the universe. /John Muir/

 SELECTED WORKS IN PROGRESS

-Geopolitical Uncertainties and Trade Intermediaries, joint with Aurelija Proškutė and Alminas Žaldokas, funded by the HKUST Institute for Emerging Market Studies
+Intermediaries in International Trade: Managing Sanctions and Polarization, joint with Aurelija Proškutė and Alminas Žaldokas, funded by the EEA Grant Global2Micro.

 The Heterogeneous Impact of Firm Upgrading on Energy Use, joint with Mustapha Douch and Ziran (Josh) Ding